Books we want: An updated GURPS LITE

 Look what 3e did!

 No one wants to be compared to the older sibling who did things better.
-But before brushing off too many suggestions for a revamped LITE with “there’s just no space”, let’s take a look back at what LITE for 3e (October 2001 Edition) accomplished.
+But before brushing off too many suggestions for a revamped LITE with “there’s just no space”, let’s look back at what LITE for 3e (October 2001 Edition) accomplished.
 Along with the same basics found in LITE for 4e, it offers:

 • More weapons – two full pages of tables!
 (With javelin!
 Smallsword and saber!
 Twice as many bows, plus a prodd!
 Two flails instead of none!
 Three polearms and three knives, not one of each!
 Sling skill and weapons!
 Baton and light club!
 Two-handed axe and maul!
 More pistols, more rifles, and beam weapons!
 And even rock!)